SimonSubokLee/ston-docs-son/admin/log.kr.rst

-Saving Log on Each Virtual Host
+Saving Virtual Host Logs
 ====================================

-Logs of each virtual host are recorded separately.
+Each virtual host's logs are recorded separately.
 Even if the log is set to ``OFF``, :ref:`api-monitoring-logtrace` works as normal. ::

    # server.xml - <Server><VHostDefault>